Search for answers or browse our knowledge base.

 CSV and JSON are more commonly used for automatically parsing data, making them ideal formats to export to should you wish to import them into a 3rd party system.

 Once we’ve made all of our selections, all that’s left to do is to click the Generate Report Now button.
-The report will be automatically created and downloaded to your computer.
-Below is a preview of the report.
+The report will be automatically created and you can navigate away from the page.
+Once the report is ready you will get an admin notice with the link to the report, as seen in the below screenshot.

 Now that you’ve successfully created your first report, why not learn how to automate them to receive them directly in your inbox at your chosen frequency.
 Refer to the how to schedule periodic WordPress reports guide to learn more.